cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 Every type defined by the builder API is signed by the sender, using the sender’s registered key.
 That’s the key returned by e.g. `simd query builder show-builder` or `show-proposer` as appropriate.

-The builder module automatically signs outgoing requests, and verifies the signature of incoming responses.
+The MEV module automatically signs outgoing requests, and verifies the signature of incoming responses.
 Builders must verify the signatures of incoming requests, and sign outgoing responses.

 Signatures are made over a specific serialization of a value, commonly known as SignBytes.
 SignBytes must be deterministic and bijective in order for signatures to be valid.
 Most common serialization formats don’t provide these properties, and so cannot be used.
 In particular, Protocol Buffers is unsuitable as it [explicitly states that its output is unstable and non-deterministic](https://protobuf.dev/programming-guides/encoding/#implications).